deutsia/pinfold/README.md

 - Download images
 - Create collages from saved pins
 - Optional Binternet proxy support for privacy
-- Share collages with anyone in the world with text based api via paste.rs
+- Share collages with anyone in the world
 - No accounts

 ## Legal